 How will I ...?

-- Discussion -- > Use a discussion board, take attendance during your Zoom lecture
+- Complete required Attendance and Student Interaction -- > Use a discussion board, take attendance during your Zoom lecture

 - Assess my students -- > Use Quizzes, Assignments (for papers, projects, file submissions, video submissions & more!)

 Login to Canvas with your WebAdvisor ID and password